FairnessResearch/Fairness-testing-of-Autonomous-Driving-Systems/README.md

 ## Scripts
 In this section, we provide the computational code for <u>Section 4</u> of the paper.
 The "evaluation" folder contains the essential code for generating Table 6, Figure 1, Figure 2, Figure 3, Table 7, Figure 4, and Table 8.
 Additionally, it includes a demonstration example for computing evaluation metrics and performing statistical analysis.
-The "scenario_split" folder offers the code used in Section 3.3.3 of the paper, specifically for partitioning datasets based on five brightness and contrast levels.
+The "scenario_split" folder offers the code used in Section 3.3.3 of the paper, specifically for partitioning datasets based on three contrast levels.

-For obtaining our results, you will only need to use the organized "Labels" folder and some of the scripts provided in these directories.
+For obtaining our results, you will only need to use the organized "labels" folder and some of the scripts provided in these directories.
 The "evaluation" folder will be instrumental in generating the evaluation results and figures, while the "scenario_split" folder will help in investigating fairness in different scenarios.

 ### 1. Installation